octaviotron/zimbra/README.md

 pcs constraint order virtual_ip then svczimbra
 ```

-This will create "zimbractl" resource for Pacemaker cluster and ensure it will be present only if virtual IP is activated.
-Check it is a loades cluster resource:
+Check if it is loaded and active as a cluster resource:

 ```
 pcs status
 ```

+# Create shared filesystem resource

-Next step makes **/opt/zimbra** a filesystem cluster resource, so it can be mounted (and umounted) only in the master node:
+Next step makes **/opt/zimbra** a filesystem cluster resource, so it can be mounted (and umounted) only in the active cluster node.
+Do it in only one online cluster node:

 ```
 cd /